Who has time to meditate? Monks? And also, people who want to stay sane.

 You can also use the app to meditate in silence, with light guidance, or use the “breathing” bubble which essentially shows an expanding and contracting bubble and sound to guide your breath.
 Calm suggests meditations based on how you rate your previous sessions Here is a guide to getting started on Calm.

 In my post on Equinox+ and Peloton, I explained why the Headstrong meditation is first in class.
 It can’t be beat for the quality of sound and the unique approach to categorization.
 For example, it has a meditation for “overcoming loneliness” and “focus on the bigger picture.”
 It also has meditations for focus, release, gratitude, early in the day while you are still getting out of bed, and for sleep.
 You can filter for the type of meditation you want, as well as the time.
 They have meditations that are as little as three minutes.
 You can listen to some examples for free, here.

-This app is specially designed for the workplace.
-It is similar to calm but has more of a master-class sequence style around different challenges, like “facing stressors,” or “relaxing the nervous system.”
+This app is good for beginners and for no-nonsense professionals.
 You should check and see if your employer offers this app as part of their employee well being program, because in that case, it would be free.
 The stated goal of the app is to help professionals live happier and healthier lives.
 Of course, happier employees are more productive employees.